-The Company's Bank of Taiwan labor pension reserve account balance amounted to \$12,724 thousand as of reporting date.
+The Company's Bank of Taiwan labor pension reserve account balance amounted to \$12,724 thousand as of December 31, 2021.
 For information on the utilization of the labor pension fund assets, including the asset allocation and yield of the fund, please refer to the website of the Bureau of Labor Funds, Ministry of Labor.